Yusuf Lodhi

-Yusuf Lodhi (1938–1996) also known by his pen name Vai Ell was a Pakistani editor, journalist, cartoonist and author.
+Yusuf Lodhi (1938–1996) also known by his pen name Vai Ell, was a Pakistani editor, journalist, cartoonist and author.
 He was known for his political cartoons that criticized authoritarian regimes in Pakistan.

 Career

-He began his editorial career working as assistant editor in 1969 of the Peshawar Times.
+He began his editorial career working as an assistant editor for the Peshawar Times in 1969.

 He later served in several well-known Pakistani newspapers, including The Daily Star, the Frontier Post, and "Herald" magazine of Dawn media group, before his death.